Juana de la Concepción: Entry into the Monastery of the Immaculate Conception

 Sister Juana's quarters were always full of poets, painters and writers, who were attracted by her beauty and fascinating personality.
 She is reputed to have had the best collection of musical instruments in the city, a complete library, and a lavish private chapel.
 Her life of art and erudición was known throughout Santiago.
 The Guatemalan writer Máximo Soto Hall, in his 1938 biographical novel about Sister Juana, called her "The Divine Recluse".
 The most distinguished figures of the city, including the bishop friar Juan de Zapata y Sandoval, gathered in her quarters for musical and literary entertainment.
 In the 18th century, a small baroque palace was constructed over Sister Juana's house within the convent; this palace was restored in the 21st century.

-Sister Juana's father was called to serve to the Spanish Crown in Mexico, leaving his daughter in Guatemala in 1636.
+Sister Juana's father was called to serve the Spanish Crown in Mexico, leaving his daughter in Guatemala in 1636.
 During this period, Sister Juana experienced economic hardship; she could not pay the dowry to the convent and did not have money to pay for candles for her living quarters and sacristy.
 After efforts by her father and based on the merits of both her and her father, the Crown decided to award her an annual pension of 500 tostones (silver coins) to cover her expenses.

 Thomas Gage reported in 1648 that Juan de Zapata y Sandoval, one of Sister Juana's admirers, appointed her as the convent's abbess ― passing over nuns of greater merit and age ― and that this caused a scandal in the convent.
 However, there is no reliable documentation of this supposed occurrence.
 The evidence indicates that the 1632 appointment of another nun, Sister Juana de la Trinidad, as abbess was canceled by then-bishop Agustín Ugarte y Savaria, who arrived in Guatemala that year, on the grounds that it had not been properly documented by the convent.
 There is also one document showing Sister Juana's status as an abbess as of 1665.